Stewart makes his intentions clear on this song, as he lures a young lady to the bedroom:

 The lascivious lyrics got the song banned by the BBC, which objected to the line, "Spread your wings and let me come inside."
 The ban was later lifted due to public demand, and the song became a UK hit and later, a US #1.

-Stewart's girlfriend, Swedish actress Britt Ekland, sings the French part at the end.
-In the May, 1995 issue of Mojo magazine, Stewart said: "I was going out with Britt Ekland.
+Stewart's girlfriend, Swedish actress Britt Ekland, sings the French part at the end of this song.
+In the May 1995 issue of Mojo magazine, Stewart said: "I was going out with Britt Ekland.
 I'd just moved here.
 So that's 20 years ago.
 I remember I got her drunk, pissed as a fart to sing that old French bollocks on the end, because she didn't want to do it."

-The Muscle Shoals Rhythm Section played on this.
+The Muscle Shoals Rhythm Section played on this song.
 They were a group of four musicians who started their own studio - Muscle Shoals Sound - in 1969 after doing sessions for FAME studios for Wilson Pickett, Aretha Franklin, and many other popular Soul acts.
 The famous story the musicians tell is that when Stewart arrived at the studios and saw the musicians getting ready, he refused to believe they were the band - he was sure the guys he heard playing on those records were black, and had a hard time accepting that four white guys were the band.

 In 2003, a musical called Tonight's The Night opened in London.
 The show featured Rod Stewart's hits in much the same way as Abba's show Mamma Mia! and Billy Joel's Movin' Out.
 Tonight's The Night didn't do nearly as well; it closed a year later.